 Even if you’re able to start collecting Social Security, it’s best to hold off on claiming your benefit as long as you can to max out how much you get.

-“Don’t start collecting your Social Security too early,” said Yenn Lei, head of engineering at Calendar.
+“Don’t start collecting your Social Security too early,” said Yenn Lei, CTO at Frate.
 “If you do, you’re essentially wasting money.
 That’s because you are leaving money on the table that you could have had if you just waited another year or so.
 It’s a big difference, too, because if you wait until you are 70 instead of taking the money at 62, you could get approximately 30% more.”

 Not Making the Most of Their Social Security Claim